 What Is MDF Made of?

-MDF was produced by disintegrating both hardwoods as well as softwood into the wood fibers, with MDF generally comprised of 82% wood fiber, 9 percent urea-formaldehyde resin glue, 8 percent water, and 1 percent paraffin wax.
+When people inquire about the mdf meaning, they often want to know its composition.
+MDF is produced by disintegrating both hardwoods and softwood into wood fibers, with MDF generally comprised of 82% wood fiber, 9 percent urea-formaldehyde resin glue, 8 percent water, and 1 percent paraffin wax.

 The density is usually among 500 kg/m3 (31 lb/ft3) and 1,000 kg/m3 (62 lb/ft3).
 The range of density as well as categorization as light, specification, or high-density boards is misnomer and confusing.